 Subscriber means a subscriber to any Reuters Service from time to time;

-Subscription Agreement means any subscription agreement pursuant to which Reuters or relevant group members provide Subscribers with access to the Reuters Service as may be amended from time to time by Reuters, a current copy of which is attached hereto as Exhibit A;
+Subscription Agreement means any subscription agreement pursuant to which the Reuters Group provides Subscribers with access to the Reuters Service via the Reuters Web as may be amended from time to time by Reuters.
+Aa current copy of Reuters standard Master Services Agreement (General Terms and Conditions), applicable within the United States, is attached hereto as Exhibit A and reflects substantially similar standard terms and conditions as those contained in Subscription Agreements provided to Subscribers by the Reuters Group in other jurisdictions where the Reuters Service is made available;

+Subscription Fee means the fee paid by a Subscriber for the Reuters Service as determined by the applicable Subscription Agreement;

+Territory means ???

-Trade Marks means the registered and/or unregistered trade and/or service marks set out in Schedule 2, or any of them.
+Trade Marks means the registered and/or unregistered trade and/or service marks or names set out in Schedule 2, or any of them.

 TERM